MatheusRich/matheusrich.github.io/_posts/2021-03-27-on-learning-rust.md

 flaws too.

 With that in mind, I wanted to have a "complementary" tool at my disposal.
-Instead of a dynamic-typed, scripting language, this time I need a statically-typed, fast, compiled language.
+Instead of a dynamically-typed, scripting language, this time I need a statically-typed, fast, compiled language.

 I did some C/C++ in the past, but I feel like they're stuck in the past.
 I know [Crystal][crystal] and even started to [build an interpreter][lit] with it.
 It was pretty easy to get started with it,